 I wrote about them in recent

-days, here and here.
-Check the individual links for details.
+days here and here.
 The short version is that MMFA

 coverage of the Family Research Council in the aftermath of the

-attempted terrorist attack, there, MMFA was entirely missing in action
+attempted terrorist attack on it, MMFA was entirely missing in action

 (even when Fox News obsessed about it for days, that became one Fox